ESikich/DailyExperiments/ThawMaster/README.md

 The constants used in the analysis are as follows:

-- Specific heat capacity of iron $c$: 0.45 J/g°C
+- Specific heat capacity of a lamb chop $c$: 2.8 J/g°C
-- Thermal conductivity of iron $k$: 80.2 W/m°C
+- Thermal conductivity of a lamb chop $k$: 80.2 W/m°C
-- Convection coefficient of air $h$: 10 W/m²°C
+- Convection coefficient of air $h$: 15 W/m²°C

 ## Data Analysis and Visualization